 - Firstly, take a pressure cooker, into it add washed toor dal, add green chillies.

-- Add sliced tomatoes, add turmeric powder, add a tsp of oil.
+- Add sliced tomatoes, add turmeric powder, add a teaspoon of oil.

 - Add about 2 cups of water and pressure cook for about 4 - 5 whistles until dal gets tender.